practicusai/docs/docs/advanced.md

 Col[name of the column] = EXCEL_FUNCTION( ..
 EMBEDDED_FUNCTIONS(..) .. ) + OPERATORS
 ```

 Using functions to create formulas is probably one of the most powerful features of Excel.
 The same is true for Practicus AI data prep use case as well.
 Practicus AI currently interprets over **200+ Excel functions** and applies them with custom created Python code to your data set to perform the data transformation.
 If Practicus AI ever encounters an Excel function that it doesn't understand, it will create a Python template for you to provide the missing functionality.
-Please read more about this in custom functions section below.
+Please read more about this in custom functions' section below.
 Practicus AI currently only supports functions and formulas to run on the same row.
-For things like averages of all values for  a particular column, you can use separate sheets or pivot tables to do yor analysis, and then finally perform the the data preparation steps on individual rows.
+For things like averages of all values for  a particular column, you can use separate sheets or pivot tables to do yor analysis, and then finally perform the data preparation steps on individual rows.

 Examples: